IainMF/Mens_Rights_NZ/Issues/State Obligations.md

  In order for states to meet their obligations to men and boys they must recognise and take account of existing disadvantages or inequality faced by men and boys.
 CEDAW GR 28 - p5

 Gender neutral polices and programs that fail to take into account existing disadvantages or inequalities face by men may be discrimination.
+XXX sources